steveafrost/message-relay/README.md

 **POST** `/webhook`

-Send a message to all configured phone numbers.
+Send a group message to all configured phone numbers (creates a group chat).

 **Request Body:**
 ```json